cgreenld/csm-dora-demo/README.md

 # Access Needed
+- If you are on mac, make sure you have access to git.
+Else run `xcode-select --install`
 - You will need launchDarkly github access and the ability to pull down the local repo
     - https://github.com/cgreenld/csm-dora-demo is the link
     - SSO access to github is required through Okta